emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 ## ⚡ Uncomfortably cold showers

-If there’s one thing that gets rid of brain fog in the morning better than anything else, it’s a freezing [cold shower](https://www.youtube.com/watch?v=pq6WHJzOkno&t=2093s).
+If there’s one thing that gets rid of brain fog in the morning better than anything else, it’s a freezing [cold shower](https://www.youtube.com/watch?v=pq6WHJzOkno&t=2093s){:target="_blank"}.
 The water should be so cold you can barely tolerate it, then stand in it for two full minutes (set a timer).
 Never has two minutes felt so much like an eternity!

 I admit, it’s miserable, but the benefits are real for me.
 I get out of the shower extremely energized, and the mental clarity often lasts for hours.
-I only do this once or so per week since its so unpleasant.
+I only do this once or so per week since it's so unpleasant.

 ## ⚡ Switching from coffee to green tea

 I find the peaks and troughs of coffee’s caffeine buzz to be relatively extreme, and they always have me coming back to the machine for another espresso.
 By the early afternoon, I’ve already had two or three espressos, and I’m entering “more coffee will disrupt my sleep” territory.
 I end up forced into this groggy state in need of more caffeine.

 Enter green tea.
-I find that green tea’s caffeine buzz is longer lasting and more even than coffee’s, with less pronounced peaks and troughs.
+I find that green tea’s caffeine buzz is longer lasting than coffee’s, with less pronounced peaks and troughs.
 I don’t get jittery, and the crash is more of a “soft landing”, allowing me to stay focused for longer.
 I also end up consuming less caffeine overall.

 I’ll usually have a cup in the early morning, maybe another in the late morning, then one after lunch if necessary.
 I also love matcha.
 Throw a little almond milk and turmeric in there, pro tip.